jphmrst/PLC/src/plc/vfp/Induction.lagda.md

 > ... but it is one of the greatest ideas of civilization.
 > -- Herbert Wilf

-In the last chapter we studied the basics of programming in a language like Agda.
-Now, our next step is to learn how to use Agda to discuss — that is, to prove — properties of Agda programs.
-By the end of this chapter we will be stating and proving properties about data structures like lists and maps.
-But for now, we will start with properties about a simpler system which we are all know well: natural numbers, and the properties that they satisfy.
-In this section we will consider some of the basic familiar properties of the natural numbers.
-We will see that Agda's representation of ℕ satisfies these properties; we will also see both how we prove these results, and how we apply these proofs to other results.

-The underlying technique we will use for (most of) our proofs will be _proof by induction_.
+In this section we will look at the underlying technique we will use for (most of) our proofs: _proof by induction_.
 This approach was already suggested in the last chapter, where we defined several _inductive datatypes_.
 Inductive proofs mirror the recursive structure of these datatypes: one or more base cases which are not recursive, and one or more recursive cases which rely on strictly smaller uses of an assertion.
+We will begin with inductive proofs about the natural numbers and their operators; in the next section we apply these techniques to data structures, in particular lists.

 We first review some properties of the natual numbers, and then introduce general Agda statements and proofs.